nickfallon/textureSplat/README.md

 | 7        | (any)         | black  #000000 |

-This variant does not include ORM maps because for some GPU's, renderer.capabilities.maxTextures yields 16, which means no more than 16 textures can be used in a single shader.
+This shader variant does not include ORM maps because for some GPU's, renderer.capabilities.maxTextures yields 16, which means no more than 16 textures can be used in a single shader.
 Exceeding this limit can result in the following error:

 `Program Info Log: FRAGMENT shader texture image units count exceeds MAX_TEXTURE_IMAGE_UNITS(16)`